 1. It’s a spectacular rejection of realism

-The Red Shoes, which premiered 70 years ago on 6 September 1948, followed a tremendous run of films by Michael Powell and Emeric Pressburger.
+The Red Shoes (1948) followed a tremendous run of films by Michael Powell and Emeric Pressburger.
 Between 1943 and 1947, they made The Life and Death of Colonel Blimp, A Canterbury Tale, “I Know Where I’m Going!”, A Matter of Life and Death and Black Narcissus.
 For their next trick, they took a decisive step away from the tendency towards realism in postwar cinema, pushing the emotional expressiveness of Technicolor photography yet further, in collaboration with genius cinematographer Jack Cardiff.

 Pressburger had originally worked on the idea for the film before the war.
 Producer Alexander Korda had hired him to write a script that combined the story of the dancer Nijinsky, and his time at Sergei Diaghilev’s Ballet Russes, with the Hans Christian Anderson fairytale about enchanted shoes that force the wearer to dance on and on until death.
 He’d also instructed Pressburger to write a role for Merle Oberon, but as that passion cooled, so did the producer’s interest in the film.

 Powell and Pressburger returned to the idea in 1946, convinced its time had come: “We had all been told for 10 years to go out and die for freedom and democracy,” Powell recalled.
 “Now the war was over, The Red Shoes told us to go out and die for art.”

 The gamble paid off eventually.
 While the initial release in Britain was very small, as the Rank Organisation resented the fact that it had gone wildly over budget, The Red Shoes played for two years in New York – and was soon acclaimed a triumph.

 2. It’s a dance film made by dancers